-Following the papers \cite{amgi08, amgi13} of Ambrosio and Gigli, we consider the space $\P_2(X)$ of probabilities with finite $2$-momentum over $X=\R^2\times S^1\times \R$, endowed with the associated Wasserstein distance; on this space we can find, for any pair of inputs $I_0,I_1$, a unique constant speed geodesic relying their associated output measures.
+Following the papers \cite{amgi08, amgi13} of Ambrosio and Gigli, we consider the space $\P_2(X)$ of probabilities with finite $2$-momentum over $X=\R^2\times S^1\times \R$, endowed with the associated Wasserstein distance; on this space we can find, for any pair of inputs $I_0,I_1$ taken at different times, a unique constant speed geodesic relying their associated output measures.

-In particular, for any regular measure $\mu\in \P_2(X)$, we obtain Theorem \ref{teo_oneT}, a generalization of previosuly known results, and it assures that for any measure $\nu\in \P_2(X)$ there exists a unique transport map $T$ in the sense of Kantorovich's formulation of optimal transport.
-Using this transport map, it is possible to give an explicit description of the constant speed geodesics in $\P_2(X)$; in the case of the measures induced by the output functions, this is done in Remark \ref{rmk_et} and equation (\ref{path}).
+In particular, for any regular measure $\mu\in \P_2(X)$, we obtain Theorem \ref{teo_oneT}, a generalization of previously known results, and it assures that for any measure $\nu\in \P_2(X)$ there exists a unique transport map $T$ in the sense of Monge's formulation of optimal transport.
+Using this transport map, it is possible to give an explicit description of the constant speed geodesics in~$\P_2(X)$; in the case of the measures induced by the output functions, this is done in Remark \ref{rmk_et} and equation (\ref{path}).
 Using the frame properties of the family of Gabor filters, we reconstruct with equation (\ref{eq_imp0}) a path of images $I_t$ relying the initial and final input $I_0,I_1$.